 Your doctor should confirm the lump's size and position, its softness or hardness and whether or not it moves.
 A breast lump could be either a fluid-filled cyst or a solid mass.
 If it's movable and feels unattached to the chest wall, it may be a cyst or a benign tumor called a fibroadenoma.

+Every breast lump is suspicious, even in pregnancy or when breastfeeding.
 Whether or not the lump feels painful, it may be cancerous if:

 A doctor can sometimes, but not always, distinguish whether a lump is a cyst or solid simply by doing a manual exam.
-An ultrasound is often the next step in pregnancy, because it's pretty good at distinguishing between a benign cyst and a solid tumor.
+An ultrasound is often the next step in pregnancy because it's pretty good at distinguishing between a benign cyst and a solid tumor.
 Sometimes a needle biopsy is done at this point to see if there's fluid inside the lump, which would probably mean it's a cyst.

 If the ultrasound doesn't show exactly what's going on, the next step would be to do a mammogram.
-Because mammography involves the use of X-ray, many pregnant women may be worried that there is potential harm to the fetus.
+Because mammography involves the use of X-ray, many pregnant women may be worried that there is a potential harm to the fetus.
 You need not worry.
 Mammography poses little or no risk of X-ray exposure to the fetus if your body is properly shielded from the radiation.
 Be sure to tell the X-ray technician that you're pregnant.

 If you do find that you have breast cancer and you're pregnant, the good news is that it's very unlikely to have any damaging effect on the fetus, and there has never been a reported case of maternal-fetal transfer of breast cancer cells.
-Treatment options depend on the stage of the cancer and when in pregnancy it's diagnosed.
-Treatment in the second and third trimester is similar to what it would be outside of pregnancy, and usually includes surgery and chemotherapy if necessary.
+Treatment options depend on the stage of cancer and when in pregnancy it's diagnosed.
+Treatment in the second and third trimester is similar to what it would be outside of pregnancy and usually includes surgery and chemotherapy if necessary.